 If you enjoy the Loire Valley fairytale chateaux, you may also be interested in a road trip through the Alsace in northeast France.
 An area filled with delightful medieval half-timbered houses — straight out of a Hans Christian Anderson fairytale.

 If you are a family travelling, check out the TraveLynn Family suggestions for the Best Chateaux in the Loire Valley to visit with Kids.
+Should you have extra days in the Loire Valley, you might consider visiting some of the other intriguing chateaux.

 Are there any other chateaux that left you feeling just wonderstruck?
 We’d love to hear from you.